shafin08/Product-Tracker/README.md

 2 4000 5000
 1 200 250
 ```

-You can assume that no two products will have the same ID, that `N` will always be grater than $0$, that exactly `N` lines are given after `N`, and that each value can be stored using `int` in the lab machines.

-Produt ID, manufacturer sale price, and retail price will always be given as integers.
-However, you may be given non-positive values.

-Your program should gracefully terminate with a **non-zero** exit code on any invalid input.

 ### Part 2 - Live tracking mode
 Immediately after part 1's input, the program enters part 2 - live tracking mode.
 Each line of part 2's input will be a single integer code.
 Unlike part 1, part 2's input can have any number of lines.